illinoistech-itm/jhajek/itmd-521/tooling-assignment/Readme.md

 Take a screenshot of the output of the command: ```packer --version```

-### Oh-My-Git Tutorial

-Download the proper [Oh My Git! tutorial](https://ohmygit.org/ "webpage for oh my git") the program runs as a self contained executable on your system (Windows Mac or Linux).

-Complete the tutorial and take screenshots of the completed sections (may need to take a few shots as the there are many sections).

-This Git tutorial is a good refresher for those who need it and a great introduction for those new to Version Control and want to learn it.
-You can leave the last section out, **Sandbox**, it is an open area for you to experiment in and no real way to "complete it."

 ## Tooling Assignment Part II

 Part II will explore some version control exercises and using getting familiar with Markdown